4.03 Role of the Adviser

 - Encourage businesslike actions and dress while participating in activities sponsored by the organization.

 - Integrate FBLA into the classroom as a teaching tool.
-Refer to the National Chapter Management Handbook.

-- Volunteer ideas and time on the regional, state, and national levels, such as assisting in the plans for the SLW.
+- Volunteer on the regional, state, and national levels,

-- Encourage members to apply for FBLA scholarships.
+–the extra time will enable better communication. - Encourage members to apply for FBLA scholarships.

 - Participate in the FBLA state project.